 In this event, you’ll find lively discussion intended to challenge your perceptions and ignite conversations and collaborations on how to address inter-linked and inter-sectoral problems.

-This event will take place online using Zoom.
+This event took place online using Zoom.
 It will be of most relevance to those in academia or policy with an interest in the UK Government’s Levelling Up agenda from a variety of perspectives, including environment, housing, transport, public health, education, socioeconomics, and social mobility.